 On the provider side, some 84 percent of physicians in the U.S. now use smartphones for professional purposes, while 66 percent of the country’s top hospitals have mobile apps for consumer use (about 40 percent proprietary).
 On the consumer side, 62 percent of U.S. smartphone owners have used their devices to find information about health.
 And a whopping 97,000 mostly free health and fitness-related mobile apps are now available on Google Play and the Apple App Store, logging some 4 million downloads daily.

-Further mHealth challenges revolve around logistics such as how to store and manage data or how to optimize network capacity, compatibility and interoperability.
-Some organizations also lack the financial resources, capacity for training or affinity for change needed to maximize mHealth solutions.
+Further mHealth challenges revolve around logistics such as how to store and manage data or how to optimize network capacity, compatibility, and interoperability.
+Some organizations also lack the financial resources, capacity for training, or affinity for the change needed to maximize mHealth solutions.

 Analysts expect future innovation in mHealth to center around the following: